Hawke’s Bay Life September 1973

 Dear Editor,

 Congratulations and the best of luck be with you.
 Our own magazine for our province which has so much interest.
-Two cities and thousands of people, how many stories to be hard and published.
+Two cities and thousands of people, how many stories to be heard and published.

 A whole province before you Mr. Begent.